Taking an Idea from Good to Great

 It’s sometimes hard to tell what can take your idea from good to great, but we know that difference is a game changer.
 This week, Tamsen breaks down the two things that get in the way of an amazing Red Thread: fear and baby steps.

-- It’s defensible: the big idea makes sense in a way that stands up to scrutiny.
+- Defensibility: the big idea makes sense in a way that stands up to scrutiny.

-- It’s differentiated: it’s different from what’s already out there, it’s pushed past the first easy answer.
+- Differentiation: it’s different from what’s already out there, it’s pushed past the first easy answer.

-If you want to take your talk to the next level, you need to move beyond the standard answers.
+If you want to take your talk from good to great, you need to move beyond the standard answers.
 We look how you can use the three universal questions— Why?, What?, and How?— to craft a message that will resonate with everybody.

 Let’s say you found the Red Thread of your big idea and now you want to know, well, is it good or is it great?
 I’m going to guess you’re going for great.
 So, let’s talk about two quick things to spot to see where you are in that goodness versus greatness scale.